silas-hw/silas-hw.github.io/src/_projects/scngame.markdown

 ## Downloads

-The current download process aint the most non-developer friendly, I'll be honest.
-To download a specific release, go to the [releases page](https://github.com/silas-hw/SCNGame/releases) on the GitHub repo.
+Download the latest pre-release [here](https://github.com/silas-hw/SCNGame/releases/download/v0.0.3/desktop-v0.0.3.jar).
+Make sure to save it to its own folder, because it will create a 'saves' folder when you run it to store save files.

 Or, if you're feeling extra daring, you can download bleeding edge builds from these [GitHub action workflows](https://github.com/silas-hw/SCNGame/actions/workflows/canary-build.yml).
 You'll have to scroll down to the 'artifacts' on a workflow run and donwload the zip file, which contains the built jar.

 Oh yeah, there's currently no properly packaged releases.
 You'll have to install Java 17+ in order to get it running... but it's installed on over 3 billion machines right?
 So you probably already have it.

 ## Updates?

 This is just the project page, showcasing the project off as a whole.
 I will probably end up posting separate dev-blogs ranting about specific things I'm working on at some point.